barry-scott/PythonWinAppPackager/README.rst

 1.2.4 fixed an issue with dbghelp.dll that is not required for the app package being reported as required.

+1.2.5 updated for python 3.7 and improve build scripts

 Installation
 ------------